 Inspired by the annual migration of monarch butterflies from Canada to Mexico, Carlos Amorales conceived of Black Cloud as a “plague” of moths that swarm through museum spaces.
 25,000 black paper moths and butterflies of 30 different species seem to hover in mid-air, a surreal yet sublime gathering of insects delicately poised in sculptural formations.
 The artist invented this idea while visiting his grandmother.
 He has described it as his way of saying goodbye to her—an intensely personal origin for an artwork that inspires a universal sense of wonder in each of us.
 Nevertheless, the title implies an underlying sense of foreboding.
 These thousands of uncanny insects envelop us in an experience fluctuating between beauty and awe, the fanciful and the macabre, calm and calamity.
 Black Cloud exemplifies what art critics have called Amorales’ “gothic sensibility,” while also bringing the raw beauty of untamed nature into the museum.

-On loan from the Diane and Bruce Halle Collection, Black Cloud at Phoenix Art Museum is generously underwritten by Mr. & Mrs. Dennis Lyon and the Friends of Mexican Art.
+On loan from the Diane and Bruce Halle Collection, Carlos Amorales: Black Cloud is generously underwritten by Mr. & Mrs. Dennis Lyon and the Friends of Mexican Art.

 Free — Youth ages 17 and under (*through September 30, 2018)

 All special engagement exhibitions are included with general admission.

 This exhibition is open to the public during voluntary-donation, pay-what-you-wish hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.